akhtariev/pink-glasses/README.md

-- *Built at UBC Local Hack Day 2018*
+- *Built at UBC Local Hack Day 2018 and made it to Top 6*